HVAC, Electric And Plumbing Services in Raleigh and Fayetteville

 What does my warranty cover?

 Under the standard factory warranty, Trane covers parts that fail during the warranty period due to defect in the part.
 The warranty does not cover labor.
 A warranty certificate was included with your homeowner information packet, and is specific to the model numbers, serial numbers and installation dates of your products.
 All Trane equipment that we install is registered with Trane Corporation to ensure your 10 year parts warranty.
-If you cannot find your warranty certificate, Cape Fear Air Conditioning, Heating, & Electrical Company, Inc. will also be able to provide you with that information.
-With a Cape Fear Air Conditioning, Heating, & Electrical Company, Inc. Total Comfort Plan, you’ll have a ten year parts and labor warranty on your Trane equipment.
+If you cannot find your warranty certificate, Cape Fear Air Conditioning, Heating, Electrical, and Plumbing Company, Inc. will also be able to provide you with that information.
+With a Cape Fear Air Conditioning, Heating, Electrical, and Plumbing Company, Inc. Total Comfort Plan, you’ll have a ten year parts and labor warranty on your Trane equipment.

 What is the life expectancy of my unit?